matplotlib/matplotblog/content/posts/visualising-usage-using-batteries/index.md

 fig.text(0.25, 0.92, "Data from 19/20 and 20/21 | Battery percentage indicate usage | less battery = played more/ more involved", color="white", size=12, fontname="Libre Baskerville")
 ```

-After getting the headers, figure size etc done, we will now plot all the axes i.e. batteries for each and every player. `p` is the variable used to iterate through the dataframe and fetch each players data.
+We have now now filled in appropriate headers, figure size etc. The next step is to plot all the axes i.e. batteries for each and every player. `p` is the variable used to iterate through the dataframe and fetch each players data.
 The `draw_battery()` function call will obviously plot the battery.
 We also add the required labels along with that - player name and usage rate/percentage in this case.

 ```python
 p = 0 #The variable that'll iterate through each row of the dataframe (for every player)